 OccupationalTherapy.com is committed to ensuring accessibility to the widest possible audience.
 We are continually improving the user experience for everyone.
 If you have questions, requests, or would like to report an accessibility-related issue, please email email@example.com.
 We will review your request and respond in a timely manner.

 Visit our Contact us page or give us a call if you have questions.

 American Occupational Therapy Association

 OccupationalTherapy.com is an AOTA Approved Provider of professional development, #7659.
 Course approval ID# 02628.
-This distance learning - interactive course is offered at 0.2 CEUs (Advanced level, OT Service Delivery Area).
+This distance learning - independent course is offered at 0.2 CEUs (Advanced level, OT Service Delivery Area).
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.

 International Association for Continuing Education and Training

 continued, LLC, DBA OccupationalTherapy.com, is accredited by the International Association for Continuing Education and Training (IACET). continued complies with the ANSI/IACET Standard, which is recognized internationally as a standard of excellence in instructional practices.
 As a result of this accreditation, continued is authorized to issue the IACET CEU. continued, LLC, is authorized by IACET to offer 0.2 CEUs for this program.